Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Biorthogonal polynomials and multi level Hermite Pad e polynomials

 In \eqref{int3}-\eqref{int4} we see that the orthogonality relations verified by the polynomials $Q_{n,1}, Q_{n,2}$ are interconnected.
 This prevents the direct use of Theorem \ref{main_th} to obtain their asymptotic because to give the asymptotic of one of the sequences one must know that of the second, and viceversa.
-So, we will follow an indirect approach implemented by A.I.
-Aptekarev in \cite{sasha2} and \cite{sasha} for the study of the strong asymptotic of type \textsc{ii} Hermite-Pad\'e polynomials.
+So, as indicated in the introduction, we will follow an indirect approach devised by A.I.
+Aptekarev to attack analogous problems in \cite{sasha2} and \cite{sasha}.